codersforcauses/elucidate/documentation/docs/index.md

 - Once docker is installed, try running it.
 If docker-engine starts successfully, you can proceed.
 - If your docker requires you to install WSL, you can easily do so by the following steps:
     - Open powershell with administrator privileges.
-    - Type `wsl --install`
+    - Type `wsl --install`.
     - Restart your computer and try running `wsl` in cmd.
 If you get no error, then you are all set.
 - If you get an error about needing to update the kernel, you can do so by installing [this package](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).
-    - then run `wsl --set-default-version 2`
+    - Then run `wsl --set-default-version 2`.
 - If you are asked to enable Windows Virtualisation Platform, or HyperV then:
     - Run `bcdedit /set hypervisorlaunchtype auto` in an admin privilege Powershell and restart your computer.
 - Once docker-engine is running successfully, you can close the docker window as it should continue running in the background.

 #### Linux

-- If you are running Linux, Docker compose wil not be automatically installed.
+- If you are running Linux, Docker compose will not be automatically installed.
 You will need to install it manually by following [this guide](https://docs.docker.com/compose/install/).

 ### Potential Errors While Running The Docker Container